=== not for Android ===

 At the tab "Detail Settings" you can switch on/off particular chart features.

-You can install the new plugin as packages on AvNav images.
-For the Headless Images the packages are already available in the repository.
+If you are running an AvNav image you can install the new plugin as package.
+For the Headless Images the necessary packages are already contained in the images.
+Additionally they are available in the repository.
 You need to install

 For avnav-ocharts-provider you need at least version 20200606.
 The package avnav-oesenc is the oesenc-pi plugin - repackaged to install into /usr/lib/avnav/plugins/ocharts to avoid conflicts with a parallel OpenCPN installation.